Jan3385/VoxaEngine/docs/Chunks.md

 <img src="images/chunkmatrix-debug.png" alt="ChunkMatrix during debug rendering" title="Example of a ChunkMatrix holding multiple chunks" width="512">

 ChunkMatrix is a class built for managing and interacting with chunks in a simple way.
 It's one of the most important classes in the whole engine.
 It can be compared to a world or a level in other engines.
-To simplify working with individual voxels in the game, you should use `ChunkMatrix::VirtualGetAt` and `ChunkMatrix::VirtualSetAt` to interact with voxels individually.
+To simplify working with individual voxels in the game, you should use `Volume::VoxelElement* ChunkMatrix::VirtualGetAt(Vec2i, bool)` and `void ChunkMatrix::VirtualSetAt(Vec2i, bool)` to interact with voxels individually.
 They are called *Virtual* since they act like if you were accessing a 2D array that hosts all the voxels in the ChunkMatrix, even though it is not.
 They also have *_NoLoad* and *_NoDelete* variation, which are used for more fine-tuned control

 NoLoad means that it won't load any new chunks by itself.
 If a chunk at that location isn't loaded, you just get an empty pointer

 NoDelete is a bit more dangerous.
 You override the voxel at that position, replacing it with a new one, **but** the pointer of the previous voxel **is not** deleted.
 Any reference to that pointer is still valid until deleted by **you** or until it is returned to the ChunkMatrix's control

 > [!IMPORTANT]
-> Use `ChunkMatrix::VirtualSetAt_NoDelete` with caution.
+> Use `void ChunkMatrix::VirtualSetAt_NoDelete(Vec2i, bool)` with caution.
 Failing to do so **will** generate memory leaks in your application, which **will** pile up in an unexpectedly short time

 Currently the ChunkMatrix is only a single class inside the `GameEngine` object.
 In the future (or currently, if I forgot to update this doc) I will want to make the ChunkMatrix a pointer, which will allow swapping them during runtime.
 It would be like loading a new level or world in any other engine

-Before running the engine you are expected to set the `ChunkMatrix::ChunkGeneratorFunction(const Vec2i&, ChunkMatrix&)`.
-This function is called when generating any chunk in that ChunkMatrix and you are expected to fill that chunk with voxels using `CreateVoxelElement` and `Volume::Chunk::voxels[][]`
+Before running the engine you are expected to set the `Volume::Chunk* ChunkMatrix::ChunkGeneratorFunction(const Vec2i&, ChunkMatrix&)`.
+This function is called when generating any chunk in that ChunkMatrix and you are expected to fill that chunk with voxels using `Volume::VoxelElement* CreateVoxelElement(...)` and `Volume::VoxelElement* Volume::Chunk::voxels[][]`

-An example of basic implementation for `ChunkMatrix::ChunkGeneratorFunction(const Vec2i&, ChunkMatrix&)`:
+An example of basic implementation for `Volume::Chunk* ChunkMatrix::ChunkGeneratorFunction(const Vec2i&, ChunkMatrix&)`:
 ```cpp
 Volume::Chunk* GenerateChunk(const Vec2i &chunkPos, ChunkMatrix &chunkMatrix){
     Volume::Chunk* chunk = new Volume::Chunk(chunkPos);